mootools/mootools-more/Docs/Native/Array.Extras.md

 Array Method: average {#Array:average}
 -------------------------------------

-Calculates the average value of the array
+Calculates the average value of the array.

 ### Syntax